gregoriVieira/gregoriVieira/README.md

 ## Hello, my name is Gregori. 👋

 #### 😄 About me:
 Pleasure, my name is Gregori, adventurous, curious and ecstatic about the world of technology, I love taking care of my health and getting into big challenges, I always try to achviment my goals and always look for teamwork to achieve them.

+Today i'm working as a Team Leader.

 #### 📫 How to reach me: